fralau/yamlpp/webdoc/docs/reference.md

   that contain a Jinja expression **must** be quoted:
     - ❌ Incorrect: `message: Hello, {{ name }}!`
     - ✅ Correct: `message:"Hello, {{ name }}!"`
-3. **Missing Functions or Modules**: Happens if a referenced function or module is not imported or defined.
+3. **Missing Functions or Modules**: Occurs if a referenced function or module is not imported or defined.
 Verify `.module` imports and `.function` definitions.
 4. **Argument Mismatches**: When calling functions, ensure the number and order of arguments match the `.args` definition.
 5. **Syntax Errors**: Invalid YAML or incorrect use of YAMLpp directives can cause preprocessing failures.
 Validate YAML syntax and directive structure.
 6. **Incorrect Expression Syntax**: Jinja2 expressions must be properly formatted.
 Check for missing braces, quotes, or invalid operations.